 There are two primary reasons why blogging is an excellent way to achieve income diversification:

-Blogging has lead me to a side business as a freelance writer on other websites, that’s quickly rising to the level of a full time business itself.
+Blogging lead me to a side business as a freelance writer on other websites, that quickly became a full time business itself.
 And along the way, blogging has lead to advertising and partnering opportunities that wouldn?t have happened otherwise.

-These things happen because blogging is one of those businesses where you’re positioned for them to come your way.
+These things happen because blogging is one of those businesses where you?re well positioned for them to come your way.
 Think of it as being like having a business location at a busy intersection.
 You can create an income that will enable you to create even more income streams.

 As you see from my own experience, blogging can put you in a place where parallel opportunities come your way, and that can be the beginning of your income portfolio.
 But beyond that, many people who have held jobs throughout their careers may be hesitant to start a business of their own.
 It is a leap of faith to go from a job to your own business, but blogging can take much of the fear out it.